-The Origins of Recycling and the Recycling Symbol by Jessica Hodges
+The Origins of Recycling and the Recycling Symbol

 Recycling has only been a national program for the past 40 years, but nowadays it seems as commonplace as sliced bread.
 We’ve all seen the recycling symbol and know what it means, we recognize that the blue plastic bins are for recyclable materials only, and we are familiar with what materials can be grouped together (paper & cardboard, plastics, metals, etc).
 Many companies now aim to purchase only recycled office supplies in order to make their offices “greener.”